TomasHnidek/storybook-docker-bug/README.md

+# Cloned

+This project is cloned from [react-component-library](https://github.com/HarveyD/react-component-library), in order to display a bug in storybook interaction with docker.

 # React Component Library

 This project skeleton was created to help people get started with creating their own React component library using: